lwenyi1/ip/docs/README.md

 # Chloe User Guide

 ## Introduction

-Chloe is a simple interactive task manager that helps you keep track of your tasks, deadlines, and events efficiently.
+Chloe is an interactive task manager that helps you keep track of your tasks, deadlines, and events efficiently.

 ## Adding Todos